huggingface/llm.nvim/README.md

 This Neovim client is like Copilot but you can pick your model on the Hugging Face Hub.

+You can also use any HTTP endpoint you want, given it respects the API specified [here](https://huggingface.co/docs/api-inference/detailed_parameters#text-generation-task).

 Heavily inspired by [copilot.lua](https://github.com/zbirenbaum/copilot.lua) and [tabnine-nvim](https://github.com/codota/tabnine-nvim)